 The Warehouse’s open, industrial space was renovated to contain professional studio facilities for each design program; two shared computer labs; a printing lab; and Design Works, a fabrication lab.
 A student lounge, café, and the Sue & Leon Genet Gallery are conveniently located on the first floor.

-The Warehouse has a 24-hour security desk, and students have continually running shuttle bus service to and from Main Campus, including express service.
+The Warehouse has a security desk staffed by Community Service Officers of the University’s Department of Public Safety Monday through Friday, 7 a.m. to 11:30 p.m.
+Students also have continually running shuttle bus service to and from Main Campus, including express service.

 Sue Ann Genet Costume Collection